Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

 Add ACL support
 ---------------

-A :term:`principal` is a level of abstraction on top of the raw :term:`userid` that describes the user in terms of its capabilities, roles, or other identifiers that are easier to generalize.
+A :term:`principal` is a level of abstraction on top of the raw :term:`identity` that describes the user in terms of its capabilities, roles, or other identifiers that are easier to generalize.
 The permissions are then written against the principals without focusing on the exact user involved.